Stephen-Farnan/Cyber-Disc-Overdrive/README.md

 # Disc-Game
-This is our repo for the Cyber Spin Matrix prototype
+This is our codebase for the Cyber Spin Matrix prototype